Best Game Design Schools Online & On-Campus

 Salary After Attending: $53,100

 The Dallas Campus of the University of Texas offers a comprehensive study via the Game Development and Design Program.
-It is an interdisciplinary undergraduate program for you to study through the Computer Science and Arts and Entertainment Technologies departments.
-You will develop skillsets within your chosen degree program.
-Combined with hands-on experience, you will have time to work with local organizations and game and mobile studios that evaluate student portfolios regularly before hiring graduates.
+It is an interdisciplinary undergraduate program run by both the Computer Science and Arts and the Entertainment Technologies departments.
+Combined with hands-on experience, students will have time to work with local organizations and mobile game studios that evaluate student portfolios regularly before hiring graduates.

-Students are awarded a bachelor’s of science complete their studies through UT’s GDD/Arts and Technology program.
-Job opportunities will open up for positions that involve game design.
-The Princeton Review recently recognized UT Dallas as one of the top 25 schools for game design and ranked at No. 21.
+Students are awarded a bachelor’s of science for completing their studies through UT’s GDD/Arts and Technology program.
+The Princeton Review recently recognized the establishment as one of the top 25 schools for game design, ranking it at #21 in the nation.